Chessington World of Adventures: Howl'o'ween

-During the last two weeks of the theme park season, Chessington hosts its biggest event - Howl'o'ween, previously known as Halloween Hocus Pocus.
-During the event the park is decorated for Halloween with spiders, grave stones, voodoo dolls, skeletons and cobwebs as well as large, coloured eyes.
-Some actors also roam the theme park and zoo dressed as witches, vampires and zombies.
-During the event, Halloween themed attractions open, rides also operate in the dark.
+On select days in October and November, Chessington hosts its biggest event – Howl'o'ween, previously known as Halloween Hocus Pocus.
+During the event the park is decorated for Halloween with various large theming elements.
+During the event, several shows run on different stages, and walkthrough scare attractions are available.
+On some event days, rides operate in the dark due to extended opening hours.